jooohyunpark/itp-canvas-for-coders/Notes.md

 ## Developing ideas through statements

 ```
-Buddha in an infinite, stateless space isolated from the outer world.
+Sometimes I imagine myself in an infinite room, completely isolated from the outside world.
+In that space only the vast thoughts exist and it will take million years to wake up.
 ```

+### Undone, Ólafur Arnalds
 ```
 As we get bigger and bigger
 The distance between ourselves